 St. Kitts was my favorite destination on our Southern Caribbean cruise!
 The island is simply beautiful and has plenty of fun things to do.
 Our day in St. Kitts was relaxed, yet still full of activities.
 We visited a batik fabric shop with lovely gardens, admired amazing ocean views from atop an old British fort, and sipped piña coladas by the beach.
 This is an island I would love to visit again one day!

 Basseterre, St. Kitts was the fourth stop on our Southern Caribbean cruise last February.
 At most ports of call, we made excursion arrangements through the cruise line.
 However, in St. Kitts, I arranged our day’s activities directly through an independent vendor.
 This was not only much cheaper than booking an excursion through the cruise line, but also allowed us to focus on exactly the activities we wanted to do.
 We used Grey’s Island Excursions and went on their Grand Tour of St. Kitts, which visited Romney Manor, Brimstone Hill Fortress, and South Friar’s Bay beach.
 We also briefly drove through the capital of Basseterre and later made a quick photo stop at the Timothy Hill lookout.
 Our guide was great and never rushed us.
-He always said, “Your time is my time.”
 He wanted us to get the most out of each stop, knowing we might not necessarily have another chance to return one day, which I really appreciated!
-I was very happy with our experience and pleased with the price we paid for such a nice day.

 Romney Manor / Caribelle Batik

-Next, we traveled for about 30 minutes before reaching our first stop: Romney Manor, an old sugar plantation that is believed to have once belonged to Thomas Jefferson’s great-great-great grandfather.
-Nowadays, it’s home to lovely gardens and to the Caribelle Batik shop.
-(Batik is a traditional Indonesian process for dying fabric, using wax to create patterns.)
+Next, we traveled about 30 minutes to reach our first stop: Romney Manor, an old sugar plantation that is believed to have once belonged to Thomas Jefferson’s great-great-great grandfather.
+Nowadays, it’s home to lovely gardens and the Caribelle Batik shop.
+Batik is a traditional Indonesian process for dying fabric, using wax to create patterns.
 The shop has demonstrations of the batik process and also sells products made from batik fabric.
 This is a great place to leisurely stroll through the gardens and then meander through the shop to admire the beautiful fabrics.
-I bought a bright and airy blue scarf here as a memento of our tropical adventures!
+I bought a bright and airy blue scarf here.

 Brimstone Hill Fortress